 OP is well aware of the amount of chocolate his dogs need to ingest for it to be dangerous.
 But you can't always rely on kids to be responsible.
 Accidents happen, and OP is just preventing that.

 Behavioral psychology suggests that the consequences of actions, such as breaking rules, can significantly impact future behavior.
-A study published in the Journal of Experimental Psychology indicates that people are more likely to adhere to rules when they understand the reasons behind them and the potential consequences of violating them.
-In this case, OP's sister's choice to ignore the no-chocolates rule could lead to a natural consequence—his withdrawal from babysitting duties.
+People are more likely to adhere to rules when they understand the reasons behind them and the potential consequences of violating them.
+In this case, OP's sister's choice to ignore the no-chocolates rule could lead to a natural consequence, his withdrawal from babysitting duties.
 By communicating the rationale behind family rules and the potential consequences of disregarding them, families can encourage compliance and foster a cooperative environment.
 Open discussions about rule-making can also empower all family members to contribute to setting boundaries, leading to a more engaged and harmonious family unit.

 The mom is actively coaching her children to lie to their uncle to get what they want.